Captain Russ Webster is a consultant in Crisis Leadership, Homeland Security, and Emergency Management.

 In a previous FEMA assignment, Webster was New England’s first Federal Preparedness Coordinator and FEMA Region I’s initial Incident Commander for the 2013 Boston Marathon Bombing.

-While serving as Deputy Director for all airports and transportation venues in Massachusetts, occupying the Number Two post at Logan International Airport in Boston, Captain Webster helped develop two new TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique (behavior detection) and the use of TSA screeners at other transportation venues sites, such as rail stations.
+Prior to FEMA, Captain Webster served in the Transportation Safety Administration (TSA) as Deputy Federal Security Director for all airports and transportation venues in Massachusetts.
+He co-developed two TSA initiatives that eventually evolved into national programs: Screening of Passengers by Observation Technique behavioral detection, and the use of TSA screeners at other transportation venues sites, such as rail stations.

 Before TSA, Captain Webster served for twenty-six years in the Coast Guard.
 As Commander at Group Woods Hole, then one of the largest search and rescue groups, Captain Webster was Incident Commander for both the 1999 JFK, Jr., and Egypt Air 990 air crashes.
 In his final mission assignment, Captain Webster served as Chief of Operations (District 1) in the Northeast between Canada and New Jersey.
 During 9/11, Captain Webster supported all operations in response to the terrorist attack.